Death occurring outside Québec

 If a Québec resident dies outside Canada, you must contact the nearest Canadian government office in the country where the death occurred to find out how to proceed.
 If the family members are able to do so, they can contact a funeral services business in Québec.
 Its representative can assist them in repatriating the deceased’s body to Québec.

 You must telephone the Régie de l’assurance maladie du Québec to notify it of the death.

 If the deceased was receiving benefits or pensions paid by Retraite Québec, you must telephone Retraite Québec to notify it of the date of death and also provide proof of death.

 You can ask the Directeur de l'état civil to insert the act of death made outside Québec into the Québec register of civil status .
 This will facilitate your task of settling the succession.

-Death in circumstances requiring the involvement of a coroner (in French only)
+Death requiring coroner's intervention (in French only)